WATonomous/wato_finance_system/README.md

 **Create an account here to get authentication working: https://firebase.google.com/**

+### Create Project

+1. Create a project at `console.firebase.google.com`
+2. Name it `wato-finance-system`
+3. Select parent resource/organization as `watonomous.ca`
+4. Optionally add analytics then wait for project to be created

+### Connect to web app

+1. In the Project Overview screen, add your app by web app
+2. Provide a nickname (`watofinance`) and do not enable Firebase Hosting
-Once you create a project and add a web app, fill in the following in the `.env` file you create in the "frontend" folder
+3. Look for the `firebaseConfig` constant and fill in the following info in the `.env` file you create in the "frontend" folder

 ```
 REACT_APP_API_KEY=<YOUR_FIREBASE_API_KEY>